tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/024_sample_front_end_code_walkthrough/README.md

 # Sample Front-end Code Walkthrough
-The `master` branch of the tutorial is the simple "hello world" example.
+The `master` branch of the tutorial is just a simple "hello world" example.
 There's not much front-end logic to explain.
 In contrast, the `login` branch is a  **typical** TApp boilerplate.
-We'll dig into more detail when we get there in our next step.
+We'll dig into more detail on the `login` branch when we get there in our next step.

 For the current `master` branch, you can see a typical VUE front-end Single Page Application.